robertbraeutigam/oscar/README.md

 `Player` must be an object, which might or might not have a declared constructor with the given parameter list.
-The code here doesn't instantiate an object, but rather *declares a dependency* to acquiring an object with the given parameters!
+The code here doesn't instantiate an object, but rather *declares a dependency* to an object to be acquired with the given parameters!

-An object containing this code will essentially implicitly define an additional constructor argument to supply a method to produce a `Player` instance for the given parameters.
+An object containing this code will implicitly define an additional constructor argument to supply a method to produce a `Player` instance for the given parameters.

-### Supplier Methods
+### Supplier Functions

-As described above, objects do not instantiate other objects, but use *supplier methods* to acquire instances.
+As described above, objects do not instantiate other objects, but use *supplier functions* to acquire instances.
 This is normally transparent to the code itself.
 For example:

 ```oscar